JavFuertes/RAIL/README.md

     return Kr, Kb
 ```
-Nevertheless, the author acknowledges some lackings in this approach which could be evaluated if in different scenarios these prove neccessary.
-Firstly the gradient based method can be significantly improved by having automaticly adjusted step sizes through a ratio against the prediction stiffness, since with the current method it is a possibility that a combination of prescribed `tolerance` and `step_size` be such that the algorithm doesnt converge.
+Nevertheless, the author acknowledges some lackings in this approach which could be evaluated if in different scenarios these prove necessary.
+Firstly the gradient based method can be significantly improved by having automaticaly adjusted step sizes through a ratio against the prediction stiffness, since with the current method it is a possibility that a combination of prescribed `tolerance` and `step_size` be such that the algorithm doesn't converge.
 Moreover, the `TRACK_v3.0` makes also use of the number of sleepers when calling the `black_box_model` therefore this method is currently omiting   necessary in reconstructing the actual state of the railway.
-It is possible that such incorporations could make this approach faster and more robust although for now they have not been deemed neccessary.
+It is possible that such incorporations could make this approach faster and more robust although for now they have not been deemed necessary.

 | Sample         | Reconstruction run     |
 |----------------|------------------------|